NationalSecurityAgency/emissary/RELEASING.md

 Action: `Create a Patch Branch`
 Options:
 - From: `Branch: release/<version>`
+- Cherry pick: Optionally add commit hashes to cherry pick to the patch branch
 ```
 Convenience action to simply create a branch called `patch/<version>`.
 The action must be run from a release branch, i.e. `release/<version>`.
+The user can specify one or more commit hashes, separated by spaces, to cherry-pick to the newly created patch branch, i.e. `commitA commitB`.

 #### Release Patch